Scroll Saw Blades

 There is the AC49610 conversion kit if you require a plain end blade and your scroll saw only accepts pin end blade types.

 There are a multitude of scroll saw blade manufacturers around the world.
 Scroll saw blades are available in a variety of configurations such as skip tooth, double tooth, and spiral just to name a few.
 There are even scroll saw blades for cutting metal and glass as well.
-Some manufacturers will have their own unique designs and names for their tooth configurations.
+Some manufacturers will have their unique designs and names for their tooth configurations.

 The type and thickness of material that you will be cutting are a few of the factors when determining the size and type of blade you will need.